Lessons from the Wildfires - The dance of Fire and Earth

 One must have deep knowing of the Earth, and channel the Earth in order to balance out the power of the Fire.
 Otherwise, that level of fire can consume you, can act out rashly and destroy you or others.

-As I’ve sat with this image over the past few days, it’s struck me that on the medicine wheel I work with, the wheel of my ancestral peoples, the element of Fire resides in the South, and the element of Earth resides in the North.
+As I’ve sat with this image over the past few days, it’s struck me that on the medicine wheel I work with, the wheel of the Celtic peoples, the element of Fire resides in the South, and the element of Earth resides in the North.
 These elements create a polarity, a balancing point for one another.

 The fires burning across the West the past week have been ravaging, devastating, impatient, ravenous.
 They’ve been stunning in many ways.
 I truly believe what we see externally is very much a projection of our internal landscapes, both individually and collectively.
 How we treat ourselves is how we treat the outside world.
 What is out of balance in ourselves becomes manifested externally as we perpetuate the imbalance in every thought, action, and form.

 And I think of how far off balance we’ve become over the past centuries in regards to our collective relationship with Earth and Fire.
-Specifically in relationship to our bodies and community; to our anger and our sexuality.
+Specifically in relationship to our bodies and community (Earth); to our anger and our sexuality (Fire).

 It's fascinating to look at.
 For example, our anger is generally either shunned and silenced or explosive and dangerous.
 Where is the healthy container that anger can feel safe to reside inside?
 Where is the strength, safety and security of the Earth element that has the capacity to hold space for all emotion, including sacred rage?